Orites revolutus: Ecology

 Many species of arthropods have been observed inhabiting O. revolutus plants, including members of the families Sminthuridae, Entomobryidae, Membracidae, Curculionidae, and Miridae, and species from the genera Diaea, Rhyzobius, and Nannochorista.
-Orites revolutus supports a higher arthropod diversity than the generally co-dominant O. acicularis, possibly due to the plant's more complex shape (and therefor niche mosaic), although this diversity is only evident in full sized plants.
+Orites revolutus supports a higher arthropod diversity than the generally co-dominant O. acicularis, possibly due to the plant's more complex shape (and therefore niche mosaic), although this diversity is only evident in full sized plants.
 Consistent with this higher diversity is a reduction in ecological dominance by a handful of taxa.

 O. revolutus’ namesake revolute leaf margins are very likely an adaption to the harsh growing conditions of its range, presumably adding structural integrity to leaves often exposed to frost, sleet and driving wind, as well as very high UV levels.
 The margins would also reduce air movement across the stomata, presumably protecting the plant from desiccation.
 This is supported by observations that plants growing in shady subalpine pockets—where the need for sunlight may offset the need for a tough exterior—tend to have flatter or broader leaves with recurved rather than revolute margins.

-Little is known about fungal interactions with O. revolutus, however there is clear evidence of dieback in Tasmania's Central Highlands that may be attributed to a Phytophthora species.
+Little is known about pathogenic microbial interactions with O. revolutus, however there is clear evidence of dieback in Tasmania's Central Highlands that may be attributed to a Phytophthora species.